TylerLu/Huddle/README.md

 3. Create a new Key and copy aside its value.
 The key value will be used as the value of **Graph Client Secret** parameter of the ARM Template.

+### Add keyCredential to App Registrations

-### Add keyCredential to App Registrations of the Bot Web App and Metric Web App
+Follow the steps below to add keyCredential to App Registrations of the Bot Web App and Metric Web App

 1. Open a App Registration